aarnt/gorgzorg/README.md

 ## GorgZorg is a simple CLI network file transfer tool

-Do you need to copy files or folders between Unix machines but don't want to create shares/memorize complex syntax?
+Do you need to copy files or folders between Windows/Linux/BSD machines but don't want to create shares/memorize complex syntax?

 So, this is the tool you've been looking for.